 A policyholder can use a Policy Bond issued by the Public Life Insurance Corporations/Companies to furnish it as the proof of D.O.B. provided there is a mention of his/her D.O.B.

 Yes, the Ministry of External Affairs (MEA) has permitted applicants to provide their Aadhaar as proof of D.O.B.
+But it is only for applicants born before 1 October 2023.

 Yes, college/university transfer certificates, school leaving certificates, or matriculation certificates can be used as long as they contain the applicant's D.O.B.